Software design pattern: Criticism

-Some suggest that design patterns may be a sign that features are missing in a given programming language (Java or C++ for instance).
+Some suggest that the need for a design pattern may be a sign that a feature is missing from a programming language.
 Peter Norvig demonstrates that 16 out of the 23 patterns in the Design Patterns book (which is primarily focused on C++) are simplified or eliminated (via direct language support) in Lisp or Dylan.
-Related observations were made by Hannemann and Kiczales who implemented several of the 23 design patterns using an aspect-oriented programming language (AspectJ) and showed that code-level dependencies were removed from the implementations of 17 of the 23 design patterns and that aspect-oriented programming could simplify the implementations of design patterns.
+Related observations were made by Hannemann & Kiczales (2002) who implemented several of the 23 design patterns using an aspect-oriented programming language (AspectJ) and showed that code-level dependencies were removed from the implementations of 17 of the 23 design patterns and that aspect-oriented programming could simplify the implementations of design patterns.

 See also Paul Graham's essay "Revenge of the Nerds".

 Inappropriate use of patterns may unnecessarily increase complexity.
-FizzBuzzEnterpriseEdition offers a humorous example of over-complexity introduced by design patterns.

 By definition, a pattern must be programmed anew into each application that uses it.
-Since some authors see this as a step backward from software reuse as provided by components, researchers have worked to turn patterns into components.
-Meyer and Arnout were able to provide full or partial componentization of two-thirds of the patterns they attempted.
+Since some authors see this as a step backward from software reuse as provided by components, researchers have worked to use generic programming facilities to turn patterns into components, in a process called componentization.
+Meyer & Arnout (2006) were able to provide full or partial componentization of two-thirds of the patterns they attempted.

 In order to achieve flexibility, design patterns may introduce additional levels of indirection, which may complicate the resulting design and decrease runtime performance.

-Relationship to other topics
+Related

-Software design patterns offer finer granularity compared to software architecture patterns and software architecture styles, as design patterns focus on solving detailed, low-level design problems within individual components or subsystems.
-Examples include Singleton, Factory Method, and Observer.
+The following concepts are similar in general nature yet differ from software design pattern: